AjitKP91/cap-summarization-chain/README.md

 >3.
 Refine: The chain updates a rolling summary by iterating over the documents in a sequence.
 In each iteration, the current document and the previously generated summary are passed as prompt for summarization.

 Note: Here, document refers to langchain module: [Document](https://v02.api.js.langchain.com/classes/langchain_core_documents.Document.html).
-In Js, it is an object with 2 properties: paegContent, metadata
+In Js, it is an object with 2 properties: pageContent, metadata
 Example:
 ```json
   {